Soletic/hosting-docker-question2answer/README.md

-# hosting-docker-question2answer
+# A docker image to deploy question2answer as container

-Docker image to deploy question2answer
+This docker image is a based image to create an question2answer server.